This feature is in Public Preview.

 This article provides an overview of how to use the REST API.
 Links to each API reference are listed at the end of the article.

-For information about authenticating to the REST API, see Authentication using Databricks personal access tokens in Databricks SQL.
+For information about authenticating to the REST API, see Authenticate with personal access tokens in Databricks SQL.

 The Databricks REST API supports a maximum of 30 requests/second per workspace.
 Requests that exceed the rate limit will receive a 429 response status code.